kamilburda/batcher/docs/sections/Customization.md

 Note that in that case the layers will be cut off if they are partially outside the image canvas.
 To export the entire layer, leave this setting enabled.

-When batch editing, you may want to disable this procedure as the image will be resized to the last processed layer's dimensions.
+When [editing layers](Usage.md#editing-layers), you may want to disable this procedure as the image will be resized to the last processed layer's dimensions.

-### Adding Custom Procedures <a name="Adding-Custom-Procedures"></a>
+### Adding Custom Procedures

 You can add any procedure available in the GIMP Procedural Database (PDB) by pressing `Add Procedure...` and then selecting `Add Custom Procedure...`.
 Select the desired procedure from the browser dialog and press `Add`.